 6. Digitizing Made Easy

-If you want to learn the theory behind creating your own embroidery designs, this book written by John Deer is the best book about embroidery digitizing I’ve read.
+If you want to learn the theory behind creating your own embroidery designs, John Deer’s book is the best embroidery digitizing book I’ve read.

 It doesn’t teach you how to use a specific embroidery software, so it is intended for users familiar with their software already.